katkan746/HoneyPot/indicators/README.md

 Modat B.V., a commercial scanning company, and account for roughly a quarter of the corpus.
 They are included because they dominate the raw volume and because excluding them silently is how that volume gets mistaken for attack traffic.
 Their role column reads `commercial-scanner`.
-Decide deliberately whether your environment wants them blocked.

 **Two addresses are Tor exit nodes** (`192.42.116.18`, `185.220.101.105`).
 Blocking them blocks Tor, not an actor.
 The key they offered is the durable identifier; the exit address is not.

-**Prefer the fingerprint to the address.** The recon fleet in `hosts.csv` spans four /24s and two ASNs, and the largest ASN block still leaves a third of it operating. `hassh.csv` is the column that survives relocation.